Aurora-Barriera Regeneration Project, Turin

 MIC-HUB’s focus was specifically on mobility strategies, helping to define solutions for more sustainable and integrated transport along Corso Palermo.

 This included analysing the existing mobility situation and proposing measures to encourage walking and cycling, as well as optimising the use of public spaces in line with the project’s urban regeneration goals.
-Using big data and analysing GPS signals, MIC-HUB helped identify patterns in residents and visitors density within the area.
+Using big data and analysing GPS signals, MIC-HUB helped identify resident and visitor density patterns within the area.

 Let's stay in touch!
 Subscribe to our newsletter